 **Helpful tips and common mistakes

 If you never had Kalbi tang before, think of it as a version of seolleongtang, another great Korean soup.
 If you had neither, well, what are you waiting for?
-Both are easy to prepare with minimal ingredients and will warm you during this chilly winter.
+Both are easy to prepare with minimal ingredients.

 Since the jangahjji needs to pickle overnight, start by preparing this component.
 If you're wondering, "What the heck is jangahjji?", it refers to Korean pickled vegetables.
-It is often served as a side dish and can consist of just cucumbers, green beans and cucumbers, garlic cucumbers and chili peppers or cucumbers, radish and jalapenos.
-In this case, the jangahjji is used as a sauce for the short ribs instead of just a side dish.
-The technique is similar to any other pickling recipe with just different ingredients.
+You normally have it as a side dish but we're going to use it as a sauce for the short ribs.

-When purchasing the beef short ribs, make sure to pick the English-cut.
-There are three types of short ribs: boneless, English-cut and flanken style.
-You want the bone-in short rib to add the heartiness to the broth.
-The flanken style is when the bones are cut across the bones, a cut used when preparing marinated kalbi for Korean bbq; this cut is ideal for grilling.
-The English-cut is most often used for braising because of the large cuts of meat.
+When purchasing the beef short ribs, make sure to pick the English cut.
+There are three types of short ribs: boneless, English-cut, and flanken style.
+You want the bone-in short rib to add heartiness to the broth.
+The flanken style is when the bones are cut across the bones, a cut ideal for grilling.
+The English cut is most often used for braising because of the large cuts of meat.
 Ask your butcher to cut the ribs crosswise into 2-inch pieces rather than in long slabs.

 Many kalbi tang recipes do not add onion, garlic, and ginger to the broth but I prefer adding these aromatics to help not only impart flavor but also to remove any unpleasant odors.

 Once the short ribs are tender, add the daikon radish and continue to simmer until the radish is soft and tender.
 Cook the noodles and serve.